geneontology/noctua_app_stack/README.md

 ```

-## Installing ansible and ansible docker plugin using Pip.
+### B. Installing ansible and ansible docker plugin using Pip.

 The ansible docker plugin is used to buid docker images.